Guram12/taskmainder_front/README.md

-# TaskMinder – Task Management App
+# DailyDoer – Task Management App

-TaskMinder is a modern, collaborative task management web application built with React, TypeScript, and a rich set of UI libraries.
+DailyDoer is a modern, collaborative task management web application built with React, TypeScript, and a rich set of UI libraries.
 It supports real-time collaboration, customizable themes, notifications, and advanced user management.

 ---